kane1204/3D-Pose-Estimation-Project/README.md

-# 3D Pose Estimation Project
+# 3D Monocular Pose Estimation from Synthetic Data
 This is the first part of my masters project
 ## Abstract
 3D pose estimation has been a very popular part of computer vision for a long time